TechnologyClubOfThrace/tank-game-multiplayer/README.md

 # Tank Game Multiplayer

 Tank game is a collaborative project by some members of the Technology Club Of Thrace.
-The plan is the creation of a fun tank game with exceptional multiplayer game play, music and speed.
+The plan is the creation of a fun 2D Tank game with exceptional multiplayer game play, music and speed.

 # Controls